dotnet/docs-maui/docs/platform-integration/native-embedding.md

 ::: moniker-end

-In addition, a `ToUIViewController` extension method in .NET MAUI can be used to attempt to convert a .NET MAUI page to a <xref:UIKit.UIViewController>:
+In addition, a `ToUIViewController` extension method in .NET MAUI can be used to convert a .NET MAUI page to a <xref:UIKit.UIViewController>:

 ```csharp
 MyMauiPage myMauiPage = new MyMauiPage();